Phulbani: Overview

 Phulbani once associated with its virgin forests and peaceful tribal people.

-Major landmarks in Phulbani are Lord Jagannath Temple, Madikunda Chaka, Govt.
+Major landmarks in Phulbani are Jagannath Temple, Madikunda Chaka, Govt.
 College, FCI, Stadium, Govt.
 Hospital (Medical), Collecterate office and Gopabandhu field (Coronation ground) for hosting annual events.
 Phulbani also has a Barrack for Odisha Reserve Police near river salunki.
 In 2012 there was a speculation of phulbani town name being changed to Boudh-kandhamal and that was even confirmed by district administrative magistrate.
 This created a feeling of resentment among the phulbani peoples.
 Although it is claimed that name of Phulbani was changed to ‘Boudh-Kandhamal' according to public demand, residents of Kandhamal district say they are ignorant about this demand and do not know who made this demand.
 Even reports were out, of peoples planning to throw huge protests if name was to be changed.

 Economy

-Phulbani also has a Farm for research activities of Odisha Horticulture and research on silk moths.
-The farm host a varied collection of Guava Plants found rarely elsewhere.
+Phulbani also has a Farm for research activities of Odisha horticulture and research on silk moths.
+The farm hosts a varied collection of Guava Plants found rarely elsewhere.
 It is famous for the production of good quality turmeric.

 River Pila Salunki is heart of this regions agriculture, but due to lack of water this region has never been a success with agriculture.
 Mostly the economy is centered on wild plants and herbs.
 In the last major flood was in 1981.
 The dam a pilasalunki has been successful in arresting sudden gauss of rain water in rainy season.
 The dam at pilasalunki is also a great place for picnics.